cosmos/cosmos-sdk/docs/architecture/adr-039-epoched-staking.md

 An alternative design choice is to allow buffering staking updates (delegations, unbonds, validators joining) for a number of blocks.
 This 'epoch'd proof of stake consensus provides the guarantee that the consensus weights for validators will not change mid-epoch, except in the event of a slash condition.

-The decision to have immediate execution of staking changes was primarily done as it was implementationally simplest, and because we at the time believed that this would lead to better UX for clients.
-The UX hurdle may not be as significant as was previously thought, since it is possible to provide users acknowledgement that their bond was recorded and will be executed.
+Additionally, the UX hurdle may not be as significant as was previously thought.
+This is because it is possible to provide users immediate acknowledgement that their bond was recorded and will be executed.

 Furthermore, it has become clearer over time that immediate execution of staking events comes with limitations, such as:

 * Threshold based cryptography.
 One of the main limitations is that because the validator set can change so regularly, it makes the running of multiparty computation by a fixed validator set difficult.
 Many threshold-based cryptographic features for blockchains such as randomness beacons and threshold decryption require a computationally-expensive DKG process (will take much longer than 1 block to create).
 To productively use these, we need to guarantee that the result of the DKG will be used for a reasonably long time.
 It wouldn't be feasible to rerun the DKG every block.
 By epoching staking, it guarantees we'll only need to run a new DKG once every epoch.

 * Light client efficiency.
 This would lessen the overhead for IBC.
-Because of the lite client bisection algorithm, the number of headers you need to verify is related to bounding the validator set diffs between two successively verified headers.
+Because of the light client bisection algorithm, the number of headers you need to verify is related to bounding the difference in validator sets between two successively verified headers.
 By limiting the frequency of validator set changes, we can reduce the size of IBC lite client proofs.

 * Fairness of deterministic leader election.
 Currently we have no ways of reasoning of fairness of deterministic leader election in the presence of staking changes without epochs (tendermint/spec#217).
+Breaking fairness of leader election is profitable for validators, as they earn additional rewards from being the proposer.
 Adding epochs at least makes it easier for our deterministic leader election to match something we can prove secure.
-(Albeit, we still haven’t proven if our current algorithm is fair with > 2 validators)
+(Albeit, we still haven’t proven if our current algorithm is fair with > 2 validators in the presence of stake changes)

 * Staking derivative design.
 Currently, reward distribution is done lazily using the F1 fee distribution.
-While saving computational complexity, lazy accounting increases “statefulness of staking”.
+While saving computational complexity, lazy accounting requires a more stateful staking implementation.
 Right now, each delegation entry has to track the time of last withdrawal.
-Handling this can be a challenge for some staking derivatives designs (see example).
+Handling this can be a challenge for some staking derivatives designs that seek to provide fungibility for all tokens staked to a single validator.
 Force-withdrawing rewards to users can help solve this, however it is infeasible to force-withdraw rewards to users on a per block basis.
-With epoching, a chain could more easily alter the design to have rewards be forcefully withdrawn (iterating over delegator accounts only once per-epoch), and thus remove the time of delegation from state.
-This preliminarily seems like it may be of utility in certain staking derivative designs.
+With epochs, a chain could more easily alter the design to have rewards be forcefully withdrawn (iterating over delegator accounts only once per-epoch), and can thus remove delegation timing from state.
+This may be useful for certain staking derivative designs.

 ## Design considerations